-After reading this recent article about the micro-plastics in our water supply we wanted to dig a little deeper in order to understand the true effects of plastics in our tap water.
+After reading this recent article about the microplastics in our water supply we wanted to dig a little deeper in order to understand the true effects of microplastics in our tap water.
 We reached out to Dr Sherri Mason, a microplastic expert at the State University of New York in Fredonia, who supervised the analyses, and asked if she would be interested in answering a few questions that both we and our customers had.
 Below is a quick Q&A with Dr. Mason that gives you a bit more insight into why you should be alarmed with these findings.

 Q: Samples taken from US Tap water showed that 94% had measurable levels of plastic particles in them.
 Are even you surprised at how high that number is?

 A: Yes, I really thought with our water treatment infrastructure this number would be lower.

 Q: On a scale of 1-10, how concerned do you think should people be about this?

 A: 10 being the most scared....
 I would say an 8.
 Reality is climate change is the dominant environmental threat facing us, but second only to that is the proliferation of synthetic chemicals, which includes plastic.

 Q: How large are these pieces of plastic that we are talking about?
 What would the closest comparison be?

 A: All fibers were <5mm.
 Closest comparison would be a piece of glitter or sand or salt.

 Q: What was it that triggered your interest to conduct a study like this?
 Was it always a curiosity or was there some information or event that inspired you to do the research?